PhiProven/conference-website/index.md

 ---
 layout: home
 ---

-The 7<sup>th</sup> edition of the Wormshop will take place at Ghent University, **September 2 - 5, 2024**.
+The 7<sup>th</sup> edition of the Wormshop will take place at Ghent University from **September 2 - 5, 2024**.

 ---

-The tradition of modal logics inspired on the notion of formal proof dates back to Gödel, but their study has gained great momentum in the last decade due to novel applications in the foundations of mathematics.
-Their study moreover requires the interaction of several disciplines in mathematical logic and beyond, including computational logic, proof theory, and point-set topology.
+The tradition of modal logics inspired by the notion of formal provability dates back to Gödel.
+However, their study has gained significant momentum in the last decade due to novel applications in the foundations of mathematics.
+This study also involves the interaction of several disciplines in mathematical logic and beyond, including computational logic, proof theory, and point-set topology.

-The aim of this workshop is to bring together experts in relevant fields in order to discuss recent advances and foster new collaborations.
-Topics include but are not restricted to:
+The aim of this workshop is to bring together experts in relevant fields to discuss recent advances and foster new collaborations.
+Topics include, but are not restricted to:

 - Provability logics and algebras
 - Lightweight fragments of modal logics